Juillermo/ABC/README.md

 # Associations Beyond Chance (ABC)

 The ABC model provides a **Bayesian framework to infer multimorbidity associations between health conditions** from Electronic Health Records.
 The outputs are posterior distribution over pairwise association values, which can be assembled and visualised as multimorbidity weigthed network.
+This repository has associated the Python PyPI package [*abc-network*](https://pypi.org/project/abc-network/).

 The ABC model was presented on the article [*"Multimorbidity analysis with low condition counts: a robust Bayesian approach for small but important subgroups"*](https://authors.elsevier.com/sd/article/S2352396424001166).
 This repository also provides code to reproduce the experiments and visualisations there.
 If you use this code, please cite the paper: